Harvey Milk: Race for State Assembly

 If the candidate was manic, he was also dedicated and filled with good humor, and he had a particular genius for getting media attention.
 He spent long hours registering voters and shaking hands at bus stops and movie theater lines.
 He took whatever opportunity came along to promote himself.
 He thoroughly enjoyed campaigning, and his success was evident.
 With the large numbers of volunteers, he had dozens at a time stand along the busy thoroughfare of Market Street as human billboards, holding "Milk for Assembly" signs while commuters drove into the heart of the city to work.
 He distributed his campaign literature anywhere he could, including one of the most influential political groups in the city, the Peoples Temple.
 Milk accepted Temple volunteers to work his phones.
 On February 19, 1978, Milk wrote a letter to President Jimmy Carter defending cult leader Jim Jones as "a man of the highest character" when asked.
-Milk's relationship with the Temple was similar to other politicians' in Northern California.
+Milk's relationship with the Temple was similar to that of other politicians in Northern California.
 According to The San Francisco Examiner, Jones and his parishioners were a "potent political force", helping to elect Moscone (who appointed him to the Housing Authority), District Attorney Joseph Freitas, and Sheriff Richard Hongisto.
 When Milk learned Jones was backing both him and Art Agnos in 1976, he told friend Michael Wong, "Well fuck him.
 I'll take his workers, but, that's the game Jim Jones plays."
 But to his volunteers, he said: "Make sure you're always nice to the Peoples Temple.
 If they ask you to do something, do it, and then send them a note thanking them for asking you to do it."

 The race was close, and Milk lost by fewer than 4,000 votes.
 Agnos taught Milk a valuable lesson when he criticized Milk's campaign speeches as "a downer ...
 You talk about how you're gonna throw the bums out, but how are you gonna fix things—other than beat me?
 You shouldn't leave your audience on a down."
 In the wake of his loss, Milk, realizing that the Toklas Club would never support him politically, co-founded the San Francisco Gay Democratic Club.